Darwin, Northern Territory: Transport

 The Territory's public transport services are managed by the Department of Lands and Planning, Public Transport Division.
 Darwin has a bus network serviced by a range of contracted bus operators, which provides transport to the main suburbs of Darwin.

-Darwin has no commuter rail system; however, long-distance passenger rail services do operate out of the city.
-The Alice Springs-to-Darwin rail line was completed in 2003, linking Darwin to Adelaide.
+Darwin has no commuter rail system, but long-distance passenger rail services do operate out of the city.
+The Alice Springs-Darwin railway line was completed in 2003, linking Darwin to Adelaide.
 The first service ran in 2004.
-The Ghan passenger train service from Adelaide via Alice Springs and Katherine runs once per week in each direction, with some exceptions.
+The Ghan passenger train service between Adelaide and Darwin railway station via Alice Springs and Katherine runs once per week in each direction, with some exceptions.

+Historically, the North Australia Railway carried passengers and freight from Darwin into the interior, reaching Pine Creek in 1889, Katherine in 1917, and Birdum in 1929.
+It was closed due to declining traffic in 1976.

 Darwin International Airport, in the suburb of Eaton, is Darwin's only airport, which shares its runways with the Royal Australian Air Force's RAAF Base Darwin.

 Darwin can be reached via the Stuart Highway, which runs the length of the Northern Territory from Darwin through Katherine, Tennant Creek, Alice Springs, and on to Adelaide.
-Other major roads in Darwin include, Tiger Brennan Drive, Amy Johnson Avenue, Dick Ward Drive, Bagot Road, Trower Road, and McMillans Road.
+Other major roads in Darwin include Tiger Brennan Drive, Amy Johnson Avenue, Dick Ward Drive, Bagot Road, Trower Road, and McMillans Road.
 Bus service in the greater Darwin area is provided by Darwinbus.

 Port

 Ferries leave from Port Darwin to island locations, mainly for tourists.
 A ferry service to the Tiwi Islands, the Arafura Pearl, operates from Cullen Bay.

 Darwin has a deepwater port, East Arm Wharf, which opened in 2000.
-It has 754 m of wharfline and is capable of handling Panamax-sized ships of a maximum length of 274 m and a DWT of up to 80000 tonne.
+It has 754 m of wharf line and is capable of handling Panamax-sized ships of a maximum length of 274 m and a DWT of up to 80000 tonne.